 Afterwards, Sophia had a question and answer section where she answered women’s particular questions about jiu jitsu, while other ladies chose to roll with one another.
 There was also food available if anyone was hungry.

 This was by far one of my favorite seminars I have been to, as Sophia and Janie created a great environment to learn.
-Janie and Oklahoma Martial Arts Academy hope to have another Sophia Drysdale seminar in October of 2015.
+Janie with Oklahoma Martial Arts Academy hope to have another Sophia Drysdale seminar coming October 2015.

 After the seminar ended, Sophia gave me the great honor of interviewing here, which can be found here.